 It was the second Principal of Swiss, Mr Rudy Mosbergen, who brought Swiss Cottage to new peaks from 1969 to 1975.
 A distinguished sportsman himself, Mr Mosbergen was a strong believer of all-round education.
 Besides academic and sports pursuits, Mr Mosbergen mooted the idea of character building.
 He introduced the Swiss Code of Conduct and later emphasized on reading as a means for the inquisition of knowledge for one’s mastery of words and intellect.
 For the first time, there was an official articulation of the Swiss Spirit in 1969 when Mr Morsbergen defined it as a spirit of dedication and devotion to duty, a spirit of service and sacrifice, and the spirit of cooperation and pursuit of excellence.

 The pursuit for excellence continued under the leadership of Mr Chow Kye Lock who was the principal of the school from 1976 to 1989.
 The Swiss Student would not be complete without a passion for the arts.
-It was Mr Chow Kye Lock who ignited the love for the arts in a national move to make Singapore a gracious society.
-Under Mr Chow’s leadership, he instituted the Festival of the Performing Arts, Swiss Drama Nite and The Swiss Arts Centre which led the GROW Magazine in 1980 to describe Swiss Cottage as a school ‘leading in the fields of artistic and cultural pursuits’.
+It was Mr Chow Kye Lock who ignited the love for the arts in a national movement to make Singapore a gracious society.
+Under Mr Chow’s leadership, he instituted the Festival of the Performing Arts, Swiss Drama Nite and The Swiss Arts Centre, which led the GROW Magazine in 1980 to describe Swiss Cottage as a school ‘leading in the fields of artistic and cultural pursuits’.

 The Swiss Spirit lived on when Mr Dorai Natarajan took over the school from 1991 to 1997 and the school relocated to its current Bukit Batok campus.
-Mr Natarajan further defined the Swiss Spirit as a commitment by both teachers and students to achieve excellence in both academic and non-academic pursuits, loyalty to school and nation, and in care and concern for the less fortunate members of the society.
+Mr Natarajan further defined the Swiss Spirit as a commitment by both teachers and students to achieve excellence in both academic and non-academic pursuits, loyalty to school and nation, and care and concern for the less fortunate members of society.
 In preparation for the Swiss Student to live up to this call, the Pastoral Care and Career Guidance and the Leadership Training Camp were installed.
-In fact the spirit of excellence continued through Mr Natarajan who believed that excellence in both the academic and non-academic domains were inter-related.
+In fact, the spirit of excellence continued through Mr Natarajan who believed that excellence in both the academic and non-academic domains was inter-related.
 When he retired in 1997, Swiss Cottage was at greater new heights and was ranked top 19 in Singapore.